-III', had the remains of his enemy, the Mozarab Omar Ben Hasfum', who led the rebellion 'against the Umayyad Dynasty, dug up and crucified alongside his two captured sons.
+Umayyad Dynasty, dug up and crucified alongside his two captured sons.

-Then we will show you the Christian Alcázar with its beautiful gardens, which you can visit later, or the following morning, and we will walk through the cobbled streets of the San Basilio district of the City and give you some historical background to Córdoba.
+Then we will show you the Christian Alcázar with its beautiful gardens, which you can visit later, or the following morning, and we will walk through the cobbled streets of the San Basilio district of the City and give you some historical opportunity.